lexibank/tlopo/out/vol2/chapter9.md

 <a id="p-327"></a>

 There seem to be at least two other variants on this form.
-Certain Papuan Tip languages reflect &ast;Ropa:
+Certain Papuan Tip languages reflect _&ast;Ropa_:

 ```
 PT:      Tawala          lolowa          ‘before, (a few) days back’